-Mastering the trim will require some practise so if you are uncertain, ask someone experienced for help.
+Mastering the trim requires some practice so if you are uncertain, ask someone experienced for help.
 Correct trim is very important for a safe, comfortable and fuel economic ride, and for fast acceleration.

 The basic directions to find optimal trim are as follows, and shall be done during flat water conditions: